raahulahlawat/Docker/Docker_Document.md

 Add metadata to an image.
 MAINTAINER :
 Specify the author of an image.
-ONBUILD :
+ON BUILD :
 Specify instructions for when the image is used in a build.
 RUN:
 Execute build commands.
 SHELL	Set the default shell of an image.
 STOPSIGNA:
 Specify the system call signal for exiting a container.
-:set number :
+: set number :
 This will set numbers on our commands
 USER :
-Set user and group ID.
+Set the user and group ID.
 VOLUME:
 Create volume mounts.
 WORKDIR:
-Change working directory.
+Change the working directory.

 # Docker Volume